Best Site Reliability Engineering (SRE) & DevOps Tools for 2026

 ITSM tools manage service requests, change workflows, and operational tickets across engineering and IT teams.
 They are essential for SRE teams because reliability often depends on structured processes like risk assessment and approval chains.
 Modern versions of these tools have transitioned from simple ticketing systems to platforms that use digital agents to automate governance and proactively resolve service requests.

-1. ServiceNow: ServiceNow is a leading platform for governing IT workflows and complex service dependencies.
+ServiceNow is a leading platform for governing IT workflows and complex service dependencies, used by 85% of Fortune 500 companies for enterprise IT workflow governance.
 Its recent updates include digital agents that can autonomously diagnose infrastructure issues and initiate repair sequences like patching or resource provisioning.

-2. Jira Service Management (JSM): This tool integrates with the Atlassian ecosystem and is preferred by teams already using Jira for development.
+Used by 65,000+ customers globally, this tool integrates deeply with the Atlassian ecosystem and is preferred by teams already using Jira for development.
 It features Rovo AI agents that can triage tickets, analyze customer sentiment, and suggest resolution steps based on past documentation.

-3. Freshservice: Freshservice provides a user-friendly platform that unifies ITSM with incident management following its acquisition of FireHydrant.
+Freshservice provides a user-friendly platform that unifies ITSM with incident management following its acquisition of FireHydrant in 2024, adding native incident management directly into its ITSM platform.
 This integration offers a single view where service health and real-time incident response are managed together.

 | Tool | Best For | Strengths | Watchouts |